Quantum convolutional channels and multiparameter families of 2-unitary matrices: Properties of Convolutional Channels

 One can also consider the case when all the bases $\{|a_{k,l}\ra\}_{l = 1}^d$ are mutually unbiased (MU)~\cite{mub_paper} i.e. for any two vectors from different basis $|a_{k,l}\ra$ and $|a_{k',l}\ra$ the overlap between basis vectors is given by

-Taking $\{|a_{k,l}\ra \}$ to be a set of MU bases (MUBs), and defining, in turn, $U_{\text{MUB}}$ as the unitary representation of the coherification, resulting from \eqref{U_form1} with such choice , the entangling power and gate typicality are given by:
+Taking $\{|a_{k,l}\ra \}$ to be a set of MU bases (MUBs), and defining, in turn, $U_{\text{MUB}}$ as the unitary representation of convolutional channel, resulting from Eq.~\eqref{U_form1} with such choice, the entangling power and gate typicality are given by:

 which are exactly the average values of $e_p$ and $g_t$.

 The case of maximal entangling power is the most complex one.
 Before discussing it in detail let us reestablish the connection with (fully quantum) tristochasticity.